bthomas2622/bread-log/_posts/2022-01-30-seeded-sourdough-1.md

 #### **Taste**

 Something about this seed combo is simply sublime.
-The flax, sunflower, dark sesame all balance beautifully in a nutty, satisfying merry-go-round.
+The flax, sunflower, black sesame all balance beautifully in a nutty, satisfying merry-go-round.
 The fennel is the dark horse that either takes the loaf to the promise land or ruins it depending on your appetite for the aromatic, liquoricey flavor it brings.
 The semolina give the dough a lightness and crispyness that would be lacking if the recipe was 100% bread flour.
 It almost reminds me of adding cornmeal to pizza dough.

 #### **Next Time**